I am happy to answer any questions that you may have. Below I have listed some of the questions I am asked on a regular basis.

 Q: I’ve never left my pets before and am really worried about leaving them.
 Can I settle him/her myself?

-A: Yes of course!
+A: We welcome first time customers to come in and settle their pets.
 I am 100% confident that you will leave us feeling much, much better.
-I have rarely known a rabbit or guinea pig not to settle in perfectly.
+I have rarely known a rabbit or guinea pig not to settle in perfectly with us.

 Q: Are you open all year round?